devchallenges-io/curriculum/1-fundamentals/3-hosting/1-free-hosting-web-projects.md

 If you prefer working with the command line, you can follow these steps to deploy your project on Vercel:

-1. Install the Vercel CLI (Command Line Interface) globally using npm: bash npm i -g vercel
+1. Install the Vercel CLI (Command Line Interface) globally using npm: `npm i -g vercel`
-2. Navigate to your project directory in the terminal and run the following command: bash vercel
+2. Navigate to your project directory in the terminal and run the following command: `vercel`
 3. Follow the prompts to link your project to a Git hosting service (such as GitHub) and set up your deployment settings.

 ### How Does Vercel Compare to Other Hosting Options?